The TGG Interview

 “Marichal was having some initial problems getting into the Hall of Fame.
 And it was Roseboro who made the phone call to the powers-that-be and said ‘are you kidding, this is one of the greatest pitchers the game has ever seen.’”

-I have interviewed nearly 50 retired major league baseball players throughout the years and few have made me feel as comfortable as Nate Oliver.
+Of all the retired major league baseball players I’ve interviewed throughout the years, few have made me feel as comfortable as Nate Oliver.
 A soft-spoken and extremely articulate man, I have talked to him on several occasions after meeting with him initially in early 2005.
 His stories of his years as a player and a coach are both fascinating and candid.

 Nate is the son of Jim Oliver Sr., who played in the Negro Leagues.
 James Oliver Field in St. Petersburg, named after Nate’s father, was the first field to be refurbished under the Tampa Bay Devil Rays Field Renovation Programs.
 Nate’s brother, Jim, also played professional baseball.

 Nate often bounced around between the minors and majors throughout his playing career, in large part because he couldn’t break free of the Mendoza Line (.200) and possessed very little power (two home runs in 954 career at-bats).
 He played five of his seven big league seasons for the Los Angeles Dodgers, and although the Dodgers reached the World Series in three of those five years, Nate made just one appearance in the Fall Classic, during the 1966 Series as a pinch-runner.

 After his final season in the majors, playing for the 1969 Chicago Cubs, Nate became a low-level minor league manager in such diverse spots as Palm Springs, Daytona and Saskatoon.
 Most recently, Nate was a bunting instructor in the Chicago White Sox’ organization.